starkandwayne-attic/pcf18-deployment/README.md

 ======================================

-To create a new [Genesis][1] based deployment of Cloud Foundry, run `genesis new deployment --template cf`.
+To create a new [Genesis][1] based deployment of Cloud Foundry, run `genesis new deployment --template pcf18`.
 This will create a new repo called `cf-deployments` for you, and pull in the `github.com/starkandwayne/pcf18-deployment` repo as the `upstream` remote, copying the contents of `global/*` into the new `cf-deployments` repo.